lavender-sys/lavender-sys/README.md

 i have lots of squishmallows from my girlfriend

+this account is mostly leah as of may 2026

 <!--
 **catgirlinspace/catgirlinspace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.